Native code from Oberon

 - We'll need to respect the calling convention of the target if float arguments are supposed to be passed in floating-point registers.

-- Short-cicuit conditions
+- Short-cicuit conditions and method calls

 - The source language may require all boolean expressions to be short-circuit, regardless of context; implementing this may entail allowing straight-line temps at an earlier stage than at present.